Notre-Dame fire: Why historic restorations keep going up in flames

 Notre-Dame is sadly just the latest (but perhaps the grandest) victim of fire during renovations.
 Intrigue and accusations of negligence often surround prominent blazes.

 In 1992, much of Windsor Castle in the U.K. was incinerated during restoration work.
 The Royal Collection Trust pins blame on a spotlight that ignited curtains in Queen Victoria’s Private Chapel.
-But experts, such as Lewis, believe the culprit was actually a discarded cigarette that smoldered for hours.
+But a rumor abounded within the construction industry that the fire was started by a discarded cigarette.

 In 1996, Venice’s La Fenice opera hall burned to the ground, with many people alleging arson.
 Conspiracy theories assert it was anyone from contractors worried about penalties for falling behind in the work to Mafiosos flexing their muscle.

-In 2018, the Art Nouveau-style Mackintosh library at the Glasgow School of Art in Scotland was gutted by fire–for the second time in four years.
+In 2018, the Art Nouveau Mackintosh Building at the Glasgow School of Art in Scotland was gutted by fire–for the second time in four years.
 Materials used in a student art project caused the first blaze, in 2014.
 The second is still under investigation, but critics point out that a promised fire suppression system had not been set up before reconstruction work began.
 “It’s dramatic to have the Mackintosh School of Arts fire and this [Notre-Dame] fire so close together,” says Kornfeld.

 Buildings aren’t the only victims.
 In 2007, the British Clipper ship Cutty Sark was set ablaze by a vacuum cleaner that restoration crews left on over the weekend.
-Rank incompetence claimed another ship, the French ocean liner Normandie, over a half century earlier.
+Rank incompetence claimed another ship, the French ocean liner Normandie, over a half-century earlier.
 In 1942, workers converting the luxury liner into a troop transport were using blowtorches close to piles of highly flammable life preservers.
 Fire crews poured so much water into the ship that it rolled over in the New York City harbor.
 The ship was eventually towed away and cut up for scrap.

 But other victims of their own restorations have risen again.
 A rebuilt Windsor Castle reopened in 1997.
 La Fenice emerged from the ashes like its namesake, The Phoenix, in 2003.
 The Cutty Sark greeted visitors again in 2012, although it briefly closed in 2014 after a smaller fire.

-“This is a significant tragedy,” says Tierney of the Notre-Dame fire, but he’s optimistic for the rebuilding (which French President Macron has already announced.)
+“This is a significant tragedy,” says Tierney of the Notre-Dame fire, but he’s optimistic for the rebuilding (which French president Emmanuel Macron has already announced.)
 And he’s certain that rebuilding will follow.
 “They rebound, and they come back.
 And that’s part of the tapestry of these great old buildings.”

 Hopefully workers will be more diligent when rebuilding the damage that the current restoration project appears to have wreaked.